 However, with the recent LinkedIn subscriptions and sales engagement tools development, the LinkedIn Xray search fell slowly into oblivion.
 Nonetheless, it still holds its value and can help in many ways.
 Whereas LinkedIn fails due to subscription limitations.

-That’s why, in this article, we will cover what LinkedIn Xray means, what the benefits are, and how to get the most out of it to find ideal prospects or candidates.
+That’s why, in this article, we will cover what LinkedIn Xray means, what the benefits are, and how to get the most out of it to perform LinkedIn prospecting and find ideal prospects or candidates.

 What is LinkedIn Xray Search?